BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/08-data-provenance.md

 > * exported Sheet 1 to "BATS_niskin_2004_to_2008/hourly/BATS_niskin_hourly.csv."
 > * exported plot in Sheet 2 to "BATS_niskin_2004_to_2008/hourly/BATS_profiles.png"

 Having clear records about how a plot was produced with the table you used to produce it is very important for reports and journal publications.
-It allows your results to be reproducible, transparent, and fascilitate peer review.
+It allows your results to be reproducible, transparent, and facilitate peer review.
 It also makes writing your publication easier since you already have the figure captions written!